 In one word: Segway!

-For €120, you get a 7-hour tour of Rome’s greatest sights including the Colosseum, Imperial Forum Road, Piazza Venezia and Trevi Fountain, among others.
+For €120, I get a 7-hour tour of Rome’s greatest sights including the Colosseum, Imperial Forum Road, Piazza Venezia, and Trevi Fountain, among others.

-The tour started at 9:30 in the morning, with 7 tour participants and the guide.
-With a quick self-introduction, we started off with the 30 minute training session, because of course, there is a certain degree of apprehension required among first-time users of Segway.
-But it turned out that learning to ride a Segway was perhaps the most easiest thing I’ve ever done in my life.
+Our Segway tour started at 9:30 in the morning, with 7 tour participants and a guide.
+With a quick self-introduction, we started off with a 30-minute training session, because of course, there is a certain degree of apprehension required among first-time users.

 The instructions were moreover unimaginably simple: Lean slightly forward to advance.
-Lean into your heels to reverse.
+Lean on your heels to reverse.
 Pull back slightly to slow down.
 Rest the Segway against a stable structure to get on and off the platform.
-Within moments all the seven participants were chasing and racing each other, looping figure eights, feeling like pros.
+Within moments all seven participants were chasing and racing with each other, looping figure eights, feeling like pros.

-The 7 hour tour was divided into two equal halves, a 3 hour segway run in the morning and a 3 hour segway run after the noon.
+The 7-hour tour was divided into two equal halves, a 3-hour ride in the morning and a 3-hour ride afternoon.
 And in between, when the sun was intense: a relaxing lunch.

-I think what makes Rome a beautiful place to be is the fact how it looks different every time you see it.
-It has a different feeling, a different charm in the day, and a total opposite of it, and perhaps far more appealing, in the evening.
+I think what makes Rome a beautiful place to visit is how it looks different every time you see it.
+It has a different feeling, a very different charm during the day, and a total opposite of it, and perhaps far more appealing, during the evening.

 Why Explore Rome On Segway?

-- Minimum age to ride a Segway is 16 years
+- The minimum age for a Segway tour in Rome is 16 years

 - You must not weigh under 100 pounds (45 kilos) or over 250 pounds (113 kilos)

-- Though I opted for a Full Day Segway Tour that costed around 120 EUR, after discount, which included around 6 hours of segway tour and 1 hour of lunch (as all inclusive package), if you’re looking for something less than that (in terms of experiences and costs), I’d advise a 3 hour tour that takes you to most of the prominent sites in the city.
+- Though I opted for a Full Day Segway Tour that cost around 120 EUR, after a discount, which included around 6 hours of Segway tour and 1 hour of lunch (an all-inclusive package) if you’re looking for something less than that (in terms of experiences and cost) I’d advise a 3-hour tour that takes you to most of the prominent sites in the city.

-- I booked the tour with Rome by Segway, that offers a number of Rome Segway Tours across the city, and I totally recommend them.
+- I booked the tour with Rome by Segway, which offers a number of Rome Segway Tours across the city, and I totally recommend them.

-Have you ever tried a Segway tour?
-Where?
+Have you ever tried a Segway tour in Rome or some other place in Europe?
 How was the experience?